 Applications close 20 working days before the first day of the examination period.

 On-campus sitting exams off-campus

 All on-campus students are required to sit examinations at their enrolled study centre (campus).
 In very extenuating circumstances, on-campus students may submit a request in writing to apply to sit examinations at an off-campus examination centre.
 Students applying to sit exams overseas must sit at a British Council (worldwide) or EduGlobal (in China) office.
-If one of these offices is located more than 400kms from your home, you may sit at a university.
 Details will be provided if your application is approved.

 International students, please note, you must not book to return home to your country until the end of the examinations period.
 Being unable to sit your examinations at your enrolled study centre on the basis of having already booked travel to your home country is insufficient grounds to apply to sit off-campus.
 Applications on this basis will not be considered.
 This applies to Ordinary, Deferred and Supplementary exams in all formal examinations periods.

 Sitting exams at another time

 Students are required to sit their exams at the date and time on their timetable, unless there are exceptional circumstances.
 (For evening exams, see below).

 Exams cannot be moved for holiday or ordinary work commitments; it is only in very extenuating circumstances that we move examinations to a different date/time.

 If you wish to apply to sit your exams at a different time, please make an application in writing to the Examinations & Results Team: Private Bag 47, Hobart TAS 7001, or drop the application into the Student Centre, Hobart or Launceston, or the Cradle Coast campus.
 Your application must set out all reasons for requesting the change, and must include supporting documentation.
 Applications without supporting documentation will not be considered.